matthijsgroen/fp-experiments/posts/2-first-parser.md

 This last one would seem trivial, but it is not.
 The reason is that we want to combine the parser (hence: Parser Combinators).
-To combine parsers, they should all follow the same pattern.
+To combine parsers, they should all follow the same signature.
 Data string in, and Result and Remaining out, or an Error with details.

 # Currying